1973 Cal Poly Mustangs football team

 The 1973 Cal Poly Mustangs football team represented California Polytechnic State University, San Luis Obispo as a member of the California Collegiate Athletic Association (CCAA) during the 1973 NCAA Division II football season.
 Led by sixth-year head coach Joe Harper, Cal Poly compiled an overall record of 9–1 with a mark of 4–0 in conference play, winning the CCAA title for the fifth consecutive season.
-The Mustangs were ranked No. 8 by the Associated Press and No. 9 by the United Press International in the final NCAA College Division rankings.
+The Mustangs were ranked No. 8 by the Associated Press and No. 9 by the United Press International in the final small college rankings.
 Cal Poly played home games at Mustang Stadium in San Luis Obispo, California.